Trump to May: 'Let's do this deal'

 Video

-US President Donald Trump has said the UK can have a "very, very substantial trade deal" with the US.
+US President Donald Trump says the UK can have a "substantial trade deal" with the US.

-Mr Trump also congratulated Prime Minister Theresa May for doing a "fantastic job" and said they had a very good relationship.

 -